awalterschulze/blog/content/post/sum-types-over-multiple-returns.md

   - [Sjoerd Dost](https://github.com/deosjr) for proof reading and pushing me to write this Go Experience Report.
   - [Gustav Paul](https://github.com/gpaul) for proof reading and making me believe this was worth upgrading from a gist to a blog post.
+  - [Petr Bouda](https://github.com/petrbouda) for proof reading and keeping me up to date with the future of Java.
   - [Yigal Duppen](https://github.com/publysher) for proof reading.

 ### Referenced